Finding a mentor

 2. Create the opportunity

 When you’re considering how to get a mentor, don’t just make a list and start calling people.
 Getting a mentor is about building relationships.
-Most people have mentors around them – college professors, higher-level executives or employees at your workplace.
+Most people have potential mentors around them – college professors, higher-level executives or employees at your workplace.
 But what if you’re an entrepreneur?

-How to get a business mentor is a top question for entrepreneurs.
+How to find a mentor is a top question for entrepreneurs.
 Don’t be afraid to think outside the boardroom.
 Professional networking events are an excellent way to make connections that could lead to mentorships.
 Join a gym near the businesses in your town or check out early-morning yoga classes before the workday begins.
 Volunteer a skill that will allow you to meet like-minded professionals, such as event planning or digital media.

 3. Find the right person